-John Lewis scorned by ASA over Apple Watch Black Friday deal
+John Lewis scolded by ASA over Apple Watch Black Friday deal

-John Lewis has fallen foul of the Advertising Standards Agency after a rogue Apple Watch advertisement sparked customer complaints.
+John Lewis has fallen foul of the Advertising Standards Authority (ASA) after a rogue Apple Watch advertisement sparked customer complaints.

 In a new ruling this week, the ASA says that John Lewis caused “unnecessary disappointment” to consumers over a ‘Price Match’ promotion last year.